AugustoRavazoli/termenu/README.md

 # Termenu

-A simple library to develop interactive menus on terminal using Java.
+A simple framework to develop interactive menus on terminal using Java.

 ## Getting Started

 ### Prerequisites

-* Java 17+
+* Java 17
 * Maven

 ### Installing